danielcbit/apcctrl/doc/manual/manual.rst

 There are a number of things that you can do to check if the installation (make install) went well.
-The fist is to check where the system has installed apcupsd using '``which``' and '``whereis``'.
+The fist is to check where the system has installed apcctrl using '``which``' and '``whereis``'.
 On my Red Hat system, you should get the following (lines preceded with a $ indicate what you type):

 ::

-    $ which apcupsd
+    $ which apcctrl
-    /sbin/apcupsd
+    /sbin/apcctrl
-    $ whereis apcupsd
+    $ whereis apcctrl
-    apcupsd: /sbin/apcupsd /etc/apcctrl /etc/apcctrl.conf
+    apcctrl: /sbin/apcctrl /etc/apcctrl /etc/apcctrl.conf
-    /etc/apcctrl.status /usr/man/man8/apcupsd.8.gz
+    /etc/apcctrl.status /usr/man/man8/apcctrl.8.gz
-    /usr/man/man8/apcupsd.8
+    /usr/man/man8/apcctrl.8

-If you find an apcupsd in /usr/sbin, /usr/local/sbin, /usr/lib, or another such directory, it is probably a piece of an old version of apcupsd that you can delete.
-If you are in doubt, delete it, then rerun the '``make install``' to ensure that you haven't deleted anything needed by the new apcupsd.
+If you find an apcctrl in /usr/sbin, /usr/local/sbin, /usr/lib, or another such directory, it is probably a piece of an old version of apcctrl that you can delete.
+If you are in doubt, delete it, then rerun the '``make install``' to ensure that you haven't deleted anything needed by the new apcctrl.
 Please note that the files specified above assume the default installation locations.

 As a final check that the '``make install``' went well, you should